Israeli folk dance: History

 Like many types of European folk dance and country-western line dancing in the U.S., each Israeli folk dance has a fixed choreography (sequence of steps) and is danced to a specific piece of music.
 The yotzer, or choreographer, selects a piece of music, usually from one of the genres of Israeli music, and arranges a set of steps to fit with that music.
 The formation of the dance might be a circle, couples, trios, or short lines, as well as a group/line formation as in country-western line dancing.

 The movements themselves are varied, in many cases drawing on older Jewish and non-Jewish folk dance traditions.
-Major folk influences include the Hora (a dance form common to many Eastern and Southeastern European cultures), the Tza’ad Temani, Atari, the dance tradition of the Chasidim (adherents of the Eastern European Jewish religious movement), and other Eastern European folk dance traditions.
+Major folk influences include the Hora (a dance form common to many Eastern and Southeastern European cultures), the Tza’ad Temani, Atari, Da’asa, the dance tradition of the Chasidim (adherents of the Eastern European Jewish religious movement), and other Eastern European folk dance traditions.
 There are many dabke-type Israeli folk dances; the dabke is originally an Arabic folk dance form of the Middle East.
 Some dances show primarily a single influence.
 For example, the dances Hora Chadera (1972) and Eretz, Eretz (1974) hearken back to the Hasidic dance tradition.
 Some dances combine elements from multiple folk dance traditions, or from folk and non-folk sources.
 The dance Ma Navu (1956) combines folk dance influences (e.g., the Yemenite step) with movements from ballet.
 Some Israeli dances—this is more common in the newer dances—have few if any folk elements.
 Prime examples are Yo Ya and Zodiak, which are done in disco format (i.e., with all dancers facing in the same direction) and have movements almost entirely from jazz dance; purists might consider such dances stylistically outside the limits of folk dance.

 In spite of the many changes in the values, dreams, and ways of life of the Israelis, many dances of the 1940s and 1950s remain popular.
 However, some of these dances are no longer danced.
 It is hard to specify which dances have fallen out of favour, but the Hora remains common.
 Many more modern dances incorporate folk-inspired dance moves into their dances.
 Today, there are groups in Israel whose jobs are to preserve the Israeli folk dance as a manifestation of pan-Jewish cultural heritage.
-About one hundred thousand people dance on a regular basis at least once a week and an additional one hundred thousand dance several times a year.
+About 100,00 people dance on a regular basis at least once a week and an additional 100,000 dance several times a year.